This lentil dal recipe is an adventure in simple, Indian spices!

 When the lentils are finished, add the spice mixture to the lentil pot and stir well.
 If the mixture is too dry, add a little water as needed

-Serve over brown rice and garnish with fresh cilantro.
+Serve over brown rice or cauliflower rice and garnish with fresh cilantro.

 Please note that the nutrition data given here is a ballpark figure.
 Exact data is not possible.